$0 Germany Citizenship (Einbürgerung) Guide — Quick-Start Checklist

 • A reference to § 75 VwGO and the three-month statutory period

-• A specific request for a decision within 30 days
+• A specific request for a decision within four weeks

 • A statement that you will proceed to file an Untätigkeitsklage if no decision is received within that period